JonZeolla/JonZeolla.github.io/docs/labs/policy-as-code.md

 ## Terminology

-- **Governance**: the process of making and enforcing decisions within an organization, and includes the process of choosing and documenting how an organization will operate.
+- **Governance** is the process of making and enforcing decisions within an organization, and includes the process of choosing and documenting how an organization will operate.
-- **Policy**: a statement of intent to be used as a basis for making decisions, generally adopted by members of an organization.
+- A **Policy** is a statement of intent to be used as a basis for making decisions, generally adopted by members of an organization.
 Policies are often implemented as a set of standards, procedures, guidelines, and other blueprints for organizational activities.
-- **Policy as Code (PaC)**: the use of software and configurations to programmatically define and manage rules and conditions.
+- **Policy as Code (PaC)** is the use of software and configurations to programmatically define and manage rules and conditions.
 Examples of popular languages used to implement Policy as Code include YAML, Rego, Go, and Python.

 For more background on cloud native policy as code, see the CNCF white papers on